1- A DISTURBING DRAWING

 “Yes,” said Mr. Clift.
 “And I know you’re really into the medieval time period.”

 The counselor and Jake had developed the colored card system to help Jake learn how to read other people.
 Jake thought it was cool.
 It was like coding a new program into the computer system that was his brain.
-Purple was “off topic,” which Jake translated as This is not what we’re here to talk about.
+Purple was “off topic.”

 “Oh… um, sorry, Mr. Clift.”
 The heat flared back up in Jake’s ears.